 Anti-spam laws are legal measures set to protect citizens against unwanted or dangerous mail.
 These are typically bulk emails sharing unsolicited offers to users who neither opted-in nor know the sender.
-The CAN-SPAM Act of 2003 (Controlling the Assault of Non-Solicited Pornography and Marketing) represent all anti-spam laws for the USA, including, but not limited, to email marketing.
+Up until a few years ago, the CAN-SPAM Act of 2003 (Controlling the Assault of Non-Solicited Pornography and Marketing) represented all anti-spam laws for the USA, including, but not limited, to email marketing.

 While CAN-SPAM has gone largely unenforced, the Federal Trade Commission (FTC) could demand spammers pay $16,000 or more for every email in violation.
 Users can report email abuse by clicking the “spam” button via their mailbox provider (MBP), or by reporting it directly to the email service provider (ESP) sending the email on behalf of the spammer.
 ESPs can then review and determine if the mail is in fact spam, and if so, terminate the relationship.